Anabolic SteroidsSkip to the navigation

 Why do some people use anabolic steroids without a prescription?

-the drugs because they are seeking to improve how well they play sports or how
+Some adults and teens use illegal anabolic steroids to lower body fat, get bigger muscles, and increase strength.
+They use the drugs because they are seeking to improve how well they play sports or how they look.

 What problems can using illegal anabolic steroids cause?